For information about dscout's compliance with GDPR and other steps we take to ensure data security and privacy, visit this page in our Help Center.

 (e) Information You Provide About a Third Party

 If you send someone else a communication from the Platform, such as sending an invitation to a friend or colleague, the information you provide (names, e-mail addresses, etc.) is used to facilitate the communication and is not used for any other marketing purpose unless we obtain consent from that person or we explicitly say otherwise.
-Please be aware that when you use any send-to-a-friend functionality on our App, your e-mail address may be included in the communication sent to your friend.

 (e) Payment and Tax Information